-Links and references Response We are a Mexican banking institution with headquarters in Leon Integrated Annual

-Guanajuato.
-Our business model is focused on lending to businesses, including small and medium-sized enterprises "SMEs".
-In 2019 we engaged on a strategy to strengthen our retail banking segment, bolstering our digital channels to improve and facilitate services to all clients.
+We are a Mexican banking institution headquartered in León, Guanajuato, with 29 years of experience in the market.
+Our business model focuses on providing credit to enterprises, including small and medium-sized enterprises (SMEs).
+In 2019, we launched a strategy to strengthen our retail banking segment, enhancing our digital channels to improve and facilitate services for all clients.
+We operate under the trade name of BanBajío.
+As of the end of 2023, we have a headcount of 6,422 employees.

-We operate under the commercial name of BanBajío.
-Our main activities include receiving deposits, underwriting loans, payments reception, securities operations, trusts, leasing and factoring.